datakurre/blog/content/blog/2022/02/carrot-rcc-playground/index.md

 A walkthrough
 -------------

 The playground starts with a minimal Xfce desktop environment with all required applications, web services and special folders (*BPMN*, *Robots* and *Shared*) directly on the desktop.
-Yet, terminal and other usual Xfce features are available on the right click context menu.
+Terminal and other usual Xfce features are available using the right click context menu.

 ![](./carrot-desktop-01.png)